artemiscloud/activemq-artemis-operator/docs/help/operator.md

 The size value specifies the number of brokers to deploy.
 The default value of 2 specifies a clustered broker deployment of two brokers.
 However, to deploy a single broker instance, change the value to 1.

 The image value specifies the container image to use to launch the broker.
-Ensure that this value specifies the latest version of the ActiveMQ Artemis broker container image in the Quay.io repository, as shown below.

-    image: quay.io/artemiscloud/activemq-artemis-broker-kubernetes:0.2.1

-In the preceding step, the image attribute specifies a floating image tag (that is, ) rather than a full image tag (for example, -5).
-When you specify this floating tag, your deployment uses the latest image available in the image stream.
-In addition, when you specify a floating tag such as this, if the imagePullPolicy attribute in your Stateful Set is set to Always, your deployment automatically pulls and uses new micro image versions (for example, -6, -7, and so on) when they become available from quay.io.
-Deploy the CR instance.
+It uses the **placeholder** key to identify that the operator should choose the latest supported broker image.

 Save the CR file.